juanmir227/ML-DL/README.md

-In this repo I am going to upload my Machine Learning exercises and personal projects.
+In this repo I am going to upload my Machine Learning and Deep learning exercises and personal projects.